matyasselmeci/hpc-annex/design-2.md

   - Checking resource requests for correctness before sending them to the back-end script.
 Much of this information is already encoded in the scripts but not actually used; it may also be better-represented in an external configuration file.
+This specifically does _not_ include, until otherwise specified, converting between node units and CPUs/memory units.
   - Report to the user (before prompting them to log in) the various attributes about the resource request they're making and how (which command-line flags) to change them.
 This includes the size of the annex and its duration and idle times, for instance.
   - Providing a tool to mark and unmark jobs as requiring an annex.
-  - Allow the user to start an annex without any jobs?
+  - Allow the user to start an annex without any jobs.
   - Providing a tool for use as a DAGMan provisioning node.
-  - Making it easy to specify that all nodes in a DAG should run on a particular annex?
+  - Making it easy to specify that all nodes in a DAG should run on a particular annex.
   - Small, focused improvements to the wording, especially in using a consistent vocabulary within and between different commands.
-  - Do we want to support one researcher allowing another (user) to run on their annexes?
+  - Allow researchers to share their annexes.
+  - Allow researchers to specify that their annexes are allowed to run jobs that aren't annex-specific.
+  - Implement `htcondor jobset submit --annex-name`.
 - Support file-transfer efficiency for more (types of) jobs.
 Right now, the tooling only pre-stages `.sif` files from container universe jobs, and implicitly assumes that any usefully-shareable input files have